DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 ```
 A tag is created and the `cpw`(Compare word) instruction compares the content of the
 `x` register with `0x7530` (30000 in decimal) subtracting the two values.
 The `N`
-(Negative) flag is set if the result is negative and the `V` (Overflow) flag is
+(Negative) flag is set if the result is negative, the `V` (Overflow) flag is
-set if the subtraction causes an overflow.
-Other flags might be set, you can check them
+set if the subtraction causes an overflow and the `Z` (Zero) flag is set when the result is 0.
-on the page 113 of the P.M.
+More info about flags is available on the page 113 of the P.M.
 Next the `jrsge` (Jump Relative if Signed Greater or Equal)
 checks if the logic [XOR](https://en.wikipedia.org/wiki/Exclusive_or)
 operation between `N` and `V` and jumps to the `00103$` tag if the result is 0.

-In other words, if the result of `cpw` is negative or is causes an overflow but
-not both at the same time the _for_ loop finishes and it returns to the _while_ loop.
+But why the XOR of `N` and `V` has to be zero?
+I was trying to answer this question
+for about a week, making binary subtractions, analizing all the necesary bits but nothing
+made much sense to me.
+Then I found [this article](http://teahlab.com/4-Bit_Signed_Comparator/) that shows how a multibit comparator work, I recommend you checking it to understand why `N` and `V` flags are used.
+The easiest explanation to our initial question (based on the article) is that XOR is used because
+the "Greater or Equal" case is the complementary of the "Less" case, this being `N XOR V = 1`.
+Basically we testing for `x` not being less than the specific value.

 If we haven't jumped to `00103$` the `incw` (Increase word) instruction is called and
 the content of `x` is increased by one and the `jra` (Jump Relative Always) causes